Malike01/zen-flow/zenflow/client/README.md

 > A full-stack, Trello-like Kanban board (MERN Stack) built to showcase senior-level React and Node.js patterns.
 ZenFlow provides a high-performance, real-time interface for managing tasks, powered by a RESTful API and a MongoDB database.

-[Add a screenshot or a short GIF of your project here!
-A demo of the drag-and-drop feature interacting with the backend is highly effective.]

 ## ✨ Features

 - **Full-Stack MERN Application:** True persistence with a **Node.js/Express/MongoDB** backend.